 Achievement motivation is operationalized through various variables and can be seen as an essential predictor of academic achievement (e.g., Hattie, 2009; Steinmayr & Spinath, 2009; Wigfield & Cambria, 2010).
 Well-established concepts such as ability self-concept, hope for success and fear of failure, or variables such as interests and values can be found under this term (Steinmayr et al., 2019).
-They have found their way into essential models of achievement motivation (Kriegbaum et al., 2018; e.g., Wigfield & Eccles, 2000), which is why they were included in this study as important motivational indicators.
+These constructs are part of prominent motivational theories (cf. Eccles & Wigfield, 2020; Elliot & Church, 1997; Wigfield & Eccles, 2000) and they positively predict academic achievement (e.g., Steinmayr & Spinath, 2009; Steinmayr et al., 2018), which is why they were included in this study as important motivational indicators.
 They are briefly introduced below.

 Ability Self-concept.
-Ability self-concept can be described as generalized or subject-specific ability perceptions that students acquire on the basis of competence experiences in the course of their academic life (Möller & Köller, 2004).
-They thus reflect cognitive representations of one’s level of ability (Marsh, 1990).
-Such ability perceptions of students affect their academic performance (e.g., Wigfield & Eccles, 2000).
+Ability self-concept can be described as generalized or subject-specific ability perceptions that students acquire based on competence experiences in the course of their academic life (Möller & Köller, 2004).
+They thus reflect cognitive representations of one’s level of ability (Marsh, 1990), which affect students’ academic performance (e.g., Wigfield & Eccles, 2000).
 A meta-analysis found moderate correlations with academic achievement (r=.34, Huang, 2011), whereas the association was lower (r .20) when controlled for prior achievement (e.g., Marsh & Martin, 2011).
 Steinmayr et al. (2019) demonstrated that among several motivational indicators, domain-specific ability self-concept was the strongest predictor of school performance.
 Moreover, ability self-concept and school performance influence each other and can thus mutually reinforce or weaken each other (e.g., Guay, Marsh, & Boivin, 2003).

 Hope for Success/Fear of Failure.
 Murray (1938) considered the Need for Achievement as one of the basic human needs and as a relatively stable personality trait.
 His concept was extended by McClelland, Atkinson, Clark, and Lowell (1953), who differentiated the achievement motives hope for success (the belief of being able to succeed accompanied by the experience of positive emotions) and fear of failure (worry about failing in achievement situations and the experience of negative emotions).
 Such affective tendencies in the context of achievement motivation are reflected, for instance, in the choice of task difficulty, affinity for risk, and quality of task completion (Diseth & Martinsen, 2003).
 Hope for success may facilitate knowledge acquisition, whereas fear of failure may impede it (Diseth & Martinsen, 2003).
 A meta-analysis found achievement motivation in the sense of hope for success weakly to moderately positively related to academic achievement (r=.26, Robbins et al., 2004).
 For the association of fear of failure and academic achievement, findings from individual studies suggest a relationship of similar magnitude but in a different direction (e.g., r=-.26, Dickhäuser, Dinger, Janke, Spinath, & Steinmayr, 2016).

 Task values - Interest.
-Another important motivational indicator that was also included in the influential model of Wigfield and Eccles (2000), describes task values.
-Such task values focus on importance, perceived utility, and interest in a task (cf. Jacobs, Lanza, Osgood, Eccles, & Wigfield, 2002).
-Specifically on the domain of interest, a number of papers are available on the relationship with school performance, with correlations being in a low to moderate range (for an overview, see Steinmayr et al., 2019).
+Another important motivational indicator that was also included in the influential model of Wigfield and Eccles (2000; see also Eccles & Wigfield, 2020), describes task values.
+Such task values focus on importance, perceived utility, interest in a task and costs associated with it, whereas the latter is often omitted (cf. Jacobs, Lanza, Osgood, Eccles, & Wigfield, 2002).
+Specifically on the domain of interest, a number of papers are available on the relationship with academic achievement in school, with correlations being in a low to moderate range (for an overview, see Steinmayr et al., 2019).
 A meta-analysis on the relationship between interest and achievement found moderate positive correlations between these two variables (Schiefele, Krapp, & Winteler, 1992).

-Need for Cognition and academic performance
+Need for Cognition and academic achievement